 Caused by Fungus

-Timing All year round, most active in rainy seasons
+Timing All year round, but most active in rainy seasons

 What is box blight?